swatimahadevan/tp/docs/DeveloperGuide.md

 #### Add entry feature

 The command for adding entry is implemented by the `AddEntryCommand` class that extends `Command`.

-On adding entry successfully, the message "Great you have added the entry: ENTRY_NAME" will be displayed.

 Given below is an example usage scenario and how the add entry mechanism behaves at each step.